dekunited/CodeSynapse/data-processing/README.md

 # Data processing
 This directory contains the code + resulting CSV for parsing the full programs contained in the [XLCoST](https://github.com/reddy-lab-code-research/XLCoST) dataset.
 The goal was to gather a set of programs that were implemented in multiple languages in order to evaluate different LLMs for code-translation tasks.

+Additionally, it also contains all code used for training and gathering our data/insights as to which models perform best for which language translation pairs.
+For more information about how the models performed, please visit their corresponding directories or view our final paper/presentation.

 ## Dataset Info
 The *XLCoST* dataset contains mapping files to assist with finding which lines in each code file correspond to which specific problem.
 This differs between the snippets and full program data so *please note: we used the full program data and as such, this script is mainly for the full program data.
 It will need to be modified further to work on the snippets data*.